-Provide 2017-2018 academic year costs of attendance for the following categories that are applicable to your institution.
+Provide 2020-2021 academic year costs of attendance for the following categories that are applicable to your institution.

-Check here if your institution's 2017-2018 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2017-2018 academic year costs of attendance will be available:
+Check here if your institution's 2020-2021 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2020-2021 academic year costs of attendance will be available:

-G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2017-2018 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
+G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2020-2021 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
 A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
 Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
 Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
 Do not include optional fees (e.g., parking, laboratory use).

-G1 First-Year Undergraduates
+G1 First-Year Undergraduates ]

 G1 PRIVATE INSTITUTIONS

 Tuition:

 G1 PUBLIC INSTITUTIONS

 Tuition:

 In-district

 G1 PUBLIC INSTITUTIONS

 In-state (out-of-district):

 G1 PUBLIC INSTITUTIONS

 Out-of-state:

 G1 NONRESIDENT ALIENS

 Tuition:

 G1 REQUIRED FEES:

 G1 ROOM AND BOARD:

 (on-campus)

 G1 ROOM ONLY:

 (on-campus)

 G1 BOARD ONLY:

 (on-campus meal plan)

+-

 G1 Comprehensive tuition and room and

 college cannot provide separate tuiti on and room and

-board fees):
+board fees): J

 G1 Other:

+~~ N 41 NA

-G2 Minimum Maximum
+G2 North and free difference to the day t and the families Minimum Maximum

 G2 Number of credits per term a studen t can take for the

 stated full-time tuition

-G3 Vaa Na
+G3 Yes No

-De tuitien and face years by year of a udu (o.g. combomore Yes No

-GS Do tuition and fees vary by year of si junior, senior)? ludy (e.g., sophomore,
+G3 G3 Do tuition and fees vary by year of s tudu (a.g. conhomoro res NO

-Junior, senior)?

-X N
+junior, senior)? ludy (e.g., sophomore,

+~ ľ Mar

-G4 Yes No
+G4 De tuitien and face years by undergra ducto instructional Yes No

-G4 Do tuition and fees vary by undergra duate instructional
+G4 Do tuition and fees vary by undergra iquate instructional

-program?
+- program?

 G4 %

-/0

-G4 If yes, what percentage of full-time u ndergraduates pay
+G4 If yes, what percentage of full-time u

-more than the tuition and fees report ed in G1?
+more than the tuition and fees report ted in G1?